 XSEDE, along with the Pittsburgh Supercomputing Center will be presenting a Hybrid Computing workshop.

 This 4 day event will include MPI, OpenMP, OpenACC and accelerators and run June 14-17.
 We will conclude with a special hybrid exercise contest that will challenge the students to apply their skills over the following 3 weeks and be awarded the Third Annual XSEDE Summer Boot Camp Championship Trophy.

 Due to demand, this workshop will be telecast to several satellite sites.
 This workshop is NOT available via a webcast.

-You may register for this event at any of the following sites:
+You may attend this event at any of the following sites:

 - Pittsburgh Supercomputing Center

 - Stony Brook University